What is Conduit?

 Webhook Payload Reference

-The JSON structure Conduit delivers to your endpoint, how to verify the signature, payload templates, and custom request headers.
+The JSON structure that Conduit delivers to your endpoint, how to verify the signature, payload templates, and custom request headers.

 Testing Webhooks